sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-azure-ad-configurations.rst

 Azure AD Fire Insights SAML Configuration
 ====================

-Fire Insights can be configured with SAML 2.0 Ping Identity as below:
+Fire Insights can be configured with SAML Azure AD as below:

 Go to folder ``conf`` under Fire Insights installation directory and edit the file ``sso.saml.properties`` in it: